Pesquisa-UFCAT/metapy/FRA_CO_.md

 <!--Don't delete ths script-->

 <p align = "justify">
-    This section describes the documentation of the file functions <code>common_library.py</code>.
+    This section describes documentation of commonly used functions of optimization methods.
 </p>